 The results are undeniable.
-A new clinical study investigating the bacteria-killing properties of copper has proven once again that the metal can play a leading role in fighting bacteria1 that cause healthcare-associated infections (HAIs).
-The paper also reached a second finding destined to shake-up cleaning practices in the healthcare industry.
+A clinical study investigating the bacteria-killing properties of copper has proven once again that the metal can play a leading role in fighting bacteria1 that cause healthcare-associated infections (HAIs).
+The paper also reached a second finding destined to shake-up the cleaning practices in the healthcare industry.

 Published in the September 28, 2016, online edition of the American Journal of Infection Control and authored by Grinnell College associate professor of biology Shannon Hinsa-Leasure, Ph.D., the study proved that:

 - EPA-registered CuVerro®copper kills 99.9% of bacteria1 it comes in contact with including e. coli and superbugs MRSA and VRE.

 - Bacterial loads do not rebound in patient rooms where surfaces are made of copper, whether the room is occupied or not.

 - Germs quickly recolonize on surfaces made of stainless, plastic, or wood.

 Infographics - Click to download PDF